xyjiang94/EquationRecognition/report.md

     1. Visit the mst(`MinimumSpanningTree`'s dict output, key = vertex, value = a list of tuples (tuple: [connected vertex, weight])) once and recognize all the segmented image and store result([symbol, y1, y2, x1, x2, list of labels]) to `self.lst`.
     2. Sort `self.lst` by x1.
     3. Deal with ".": If there are 2 dots and there is a "-" between them.
 I would combine the three elements and create new segment called "div" and delete old 3 elements.
 If there are 3 dots consequently, I would transform them to a single segment called "dots"
     4. Deal with "-": If there are two "-" whose x1,x2 has some range in common, then turn them into a "=".
+If there is a "+" at the up side of "-", combine them and turn them into "pm".
 If Detected upper element and lower element of "-" , then turn "-" into "frac".
 If only lower element was detected, turn "-" into "bar".
     5. If left and right of "x" are variables or frac then turn "x" into "mul".

 ### recognize.py